a triathlon training camp for all bodies, skills, and abilities

 1. I am a triathlon coach.
 USAT Level One Certified.
 I'm also a Level 2 Certifed Masters Swimming Coach.
 I also have a Masters in Education.
-I've worked with women as a coach in various ways for my entire life.
+I've worked with people as a coach in various ways for my entire life.
 If you want to know more, you can check me out on LinkedIn or Training Peaks.

 2. I have a team.
 We're all body positive.
 We all believe that we are stronger together.

 3. If you want to join my team, that's awesome.
 Let's talk.
 If you have a coach and/or a team and you love them, that's also awesome.
 Either way, you are welcome at this training camp.
-You won't be sold to.
-Period.
 We're gathering to learn skills, have fun, and get stronger.
 Those are the most important things.

 4. This camp is definitely aimed towards newer triathletes.
 If you've never done a triathlon, if you're nervous about doing your next one, if you've never had the experience of learning some basic skills, this camp is for you!